vxgmichel/marbles/README.md

 ### Logic

-The upper and lower track can be swapped using the characters `┃` and `━`:
+The upper and lower tracks can be swapped using the characters `┃` and `━`:
 ```
 ○═━═╗     ╔○━═╗     ╔═●═╗     ╔═━●╗     ╔═━═●     ╔═━═╗     ╔═━═╗
 ┃   ┃  →  ┃   ┃  →  ┃   ┃  →  ┃   ┃  →  ┃   ┃  →  ┃   ○  →  ┃   ┃ →  ...